jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 jf rt transfer-settings
 ```

-### Build-info repositories

-When transferring files in build-info repositories, JFrog CLI limits the total of working threads to 8.
-This is done in order to limit the load on the target instance while transferring build-info.

 ### Manually copying the filestore to reduce the transfer time

 When your self-hosted Artifactory hosts hundreds of terabytes of binaries, you may consult with your JFrog account manager about the option of reducing the file transfer time by manually copying the entire filestore to the JFrog Cloud storage.
 This reduces the transfer time because the binaries' content does not need to be transferred over the network.